 A report from MySmartPrice states that there will be at least three Galaxy S11 models.
 Rumored model numbers include the SM-G981, SM-G986, and SM-G988.
 All three will reportedly include 5G connectivity.

-The Galaxy S11 might be slimmer than the Galaxy S10, could feature some big upgrades to the camera, and will almost certainly feature a new processor.
-That said, we’re still a few months away from pinpointing a precise feature set.
+The Galaxy S11 might be slimmer than the Galaxy S10, could feature some massive upgrades to the camera, and will almost certainly feature a new processor.

 The Samsung Galaxy S11 release date won’t land until next year and some of you might not have the ability to wait.
 That said, the Galaxy S11 should be on your radar if you’ll be looking for a device in 2019, if only to rule out waiting for its arrival in the new year.